-- Describe and follow safe boating practices (behavior, substance abuse, on water and land etiquette, Leave No Trace ethics) - Review elements of a float plan (who, what, when, where, filing practices) - Discuss current weather conditions, forecasts, and other environmental hazards (wind, water, weather, waves) - Discuss and evaluate hazards to navigation - Discuss importance of developing good judgment, group responsibility, and management - Evaluate individual's ability, water comfort, and confidence prior to beginning the trip - Warm up to reduce injury - Review life jackets appropriate for the paddler's size, boat, and activity, assuring all others in the group are properly wearing their life jacket - Review personal equipment needed for the boat, specific trip/activity, and environment - Review paddling terminology (boat and paddle) and care of gear - Review of additional personal and group gear, including, but not limited to: - Environmental supplies (food, water, appropriate clothing, sunscreen, etc.) - Navigational and signaling tools (maps, charts, whistle, etc.) - Safety and rescue tools - Repair kit - First aid kit (appropriate to training) - Review proper techniques to safely lift and carry the boat on shore - Inspect the boat and all safety equipment to meet state, federal, and local requirements for the vessel and activity - Prepare boat for departure: stowing gear securely and ensuring it is balanced - How to hold the paddle in correct orientation and grip for effective paddling - Appropriately use communication (paddle, hand, and whistle) signals
+- Describe and follow safe paddling practices (behavior, substance abuse, on water and land etiquette, Leave No Trace ethics) - Review elements of a float plan (who, what, when, where, filing practices)

+- Discuss current weather conditions, forecasts, and other environmental hazards (wind, water, weather, waves) - Discuss and evaluate hazards to navigation - Discuss importance of developing good judgment, group responsibility, and management - Evaluate individual's ability, water comfort, and confidence prior to beginning the trip - Warm up to reduce injury - Review life jackets appropriate for the paddler's size, board, and activity, assuring all others in the group are properly wearing their life jacket - Review personal equipment needed for the board, specific trip/activity, and environment - Review paddling terminology (board and paddle) and care of gear - Review of additional personal and group gear, including, but not limited to: - Environmental supplies (food, water, appropriate clothing, sunscreen, etc.) - Navigational and signaling tools (maps, charts, whistle, etc.) - Safety and rescue tools - Repair kit - First aid kit (appropriate to training) - Review proper techniques to safely lift and carry the board on shore - Inspect the board and all safety equipment to meet state, federal, and local requirements for the vessel and activity - Prepare board for departure: stowing gear securely and ensuring it is balanced - How to hold the paddle in correct orientation and grip for effective paddling - Appropriately use communication (paddle, hand, and whistle) signals

-Maneuvers to be performed while maintaining trim and balance of the boat
+Maneuvers to be performed while maintaining trim and balance of the board

-- Enter and launch the boat from shore in a controlled manner, checking for clear departure - Propel the boat forward in a straight line 15-20 boat lengths - Stop the boat within two boat lengths - Move the boat backwards 3-4 boat lengths - Move the boat sideways 10 feet (3 meters) to each side - Turn the boat from a stationary position 180° to the right and left - Turn the boat while maintaining forward motion 90° to the right and left - Propel the boat in a figure of 8 course around markers 3-4 boat lengths apart - Arrive at destination point, checking for clear approach, and exit the boat in a controlled and safe manner
+Launch the board from shore in a controlled manner, checking for clear departure

+- Propel the board forward in a straight line 15-20 board lengths - Stop the board within two board lengths - Move the board backwards 3-4 board lengths - Move the board sideways 10 feet (3 meters) to each side - Turn the board from a stationary position 180° to the right and left - Turn the board while maintaining forward motion 90° to the right and left - Propel the board in a figure of 8 course around markers 3-4 board lengths apart - Arrive at destination point, checking for clear approach, and dismount the board in a controlled and safe manner